6 Reasons Why You Should Bank Your Baby’s Cord Blood

 1. Cord blood banking has life-saving potential

-Cord blood is an important source of stem cells and it has been proven in treatments to help replace and rebuild diseased blood cells.
+Cord blood is an important source of stem cells that have been proven in treatments to help replace and rebuild diseased blood cells.
 Since the first cord blood transplant in 1988, there have been more than 30,000 cord blood transplants around the world.1 Find out more about how Lifebank is impacting real families by reading our cord blood banking success stories.

-2. Cord blood stem cells can be used to treat nearly 80 diseases2
+2. Cord blood stem cells can be used to treat approximately 80 diseases2

 3. Cord blood collection is simple and safe

 Collecting your baby’s cord blood is a simple and safe procedure that takes place immediately after the birth of your child.
 Typically, it only takes 5 minutes for the healthcare provider to collect cord blood.